 To ensure the consistency of our model's output formatting, we introduce a conditional masking technique during inference.
-This innovative approach guarantees that our LLMs generate outputs in the desired formats, markedly improving accuracy and minimize validation loss without sacrificing inference speed.
-We also prove that the technique of conditional mask will only increase the accuracy mathematically.
+This innovative approach guarantees that our LLMs generate outputs in the desired formats, markedly improving accuracy and reducing validation loss without sacrificing inference speed.
+We also prove mathematically that the conditional masking technique can only increase accuracy.

 This advancement, validated across our selected base models, not only showcases the potential of compact LLMs in external API integration but also sets a new efficiency benchmark for scalable AI applications.
-Through detailed exposition of our model selection and training process, we present a holistic solution that effectively addresses the prevailing challenges in LLM API utility.
-The dataset used for the LLM training and fine-tuned models will be open sourced soon.
+Through a detailed exposition of our model selection and training process, we present a holistic solution that effectively addresses the prevailing challenges in LLM API utility.
+The dataset used for LLM training and the fine-tuned models will be open-sourced soon.